Daniel Nsereko

-Daniel David Ntanda Nsereko (born 1941) is a Ugandan judge and legal scholar.
+Daniel David Ntanda Nsereko (born 27 November 1941) is a Ugandan judge and legal scholar.
 He was a member of the Appeals Chamber of the International Criminal Court (ICC) from 2008 to 2012, and currently serves as a judge on the Special Tribunal for Lebanon.

 Early life and education

 Nsereko comes from a family of nine children.
-His father was a former lay preacher in the Anglican Church, until he became a Seventh-day Adventist in 1950.
+His father Obadiah Busulwa was a former teacher and lay preacher in the Anglican Church, until he became a Seventh-day Adventist in 1950.
 Nsereko was baptized into the Seventh-day Adventist Church in 1960, during secondary school.

 Nsereko received his LLB from the University of East Africa, an MCJ from Howard University School of Law, and an LLM and JSD from New York University School of Law.

 Legal career

-Nsereko was nominated to the ICC in 2007.
+Nsereko was nominated and elected to the ICC in 2007.
 In 2009, he presided over an appeal of a criminal case against Germain Katanga.
 In 2012, he was part of the majority panel in an ICC case regarding the 2007–2008 Kenyan crisis.
 He became a judge of the Special Tribunal for Lebanon in March 2012.
 He is currently a member of the Advisory Committee on nominations of judges to the ICC.